Wave interference: Multiple beams

 The Fabry–Pérot interferometer uses interference between multiple reflections.

 A diffraction grating can be considered to be a multiple-beam interferometer; since the peaks which it produces are generated by interference between the light transmitted by each of the elements in the grating; see interference vs. diffraction for further discussion.

+Complex valued wave functions

+Mechanical and gravity waves can be directly observed: they are real-valued wave functions; optical and matter waves cannot be directly observed: they are complex valued wave functions.
+Some of the differences between real valued and complex valued wave interference include: